 If the tumor is malignant, immunotherapy and chemotherapy medications may be recommended as well.

 Consult Centers for Neurosurgery, Spine & Orthopedics

 The dedicated surgical team of neurosurgeons at Centers for Neurosurgery, Spine & Orthopedics treat a wide range of tumors and have privileges at the top hospitals throughout the area.
 If care is needed for an NJ patient suffering from a spinal schwannoma, contact CNSO’s team of physicians, surgeons, and specialists that will work together to explore advanced treatment options and provide top patient care.
-Schedule an appointment today at one of the six New Jersey locations in Morristown, Hoboken, Paramus, Jersey City, Wayne, or West Orange.
+Schedule an appointment today at one of the multiple New Jersey locations in Morristown, Paramus, Jersey City, Wayne, or West Orange.